Keyword: Bread, Burgers & Sandwiches, Hot dog buns

 With the paddle attachment in your stand mixer or a dough whisk, mix the dry ingredients and add the water-milk-egg mixture and mix to combine.

 Switch to the dough hook of your stand mixer, and knead the dough to bring it together.
-Add up to ¼ cup water, if the dough is too dry (the dough needs to be fairly wet and sticky).
+The dough needs to be fairly wet and sticky.
 Knead for about 5 minutes, until you have a smooth ball of dough.

 Add the oil or butter and knead for a further 5-10 minutes (I knead it for about 8 minutes), until the dough is shiny, smooth and tacky to the touch.